bradmcdowell/cybrad/_posts/2023-09-03-YouTube-3-ISPSS-Secure-Tunnel-HTML5-Gateway.md

 title: 3 - CyberArk Privilege Cloud - Shared Services | Secure Tunnel and HTML5 Gateway
 date: 2023-09-03 10:10:10 +1100
 categories: [Privilege Cloud,Secure Tunnel]
-tags: [cyberark,privilegecloud,secure tunnel,HTML5 gateway]     # TAG names should always be lowercase
+tags: [cyberark,privilegecloud,secure tunnel,HTML5gateway]     # TAG names should always be lowercase
 ---

 This video covers the initial process of logging into Privilege Cloud and allowing Active-Directory users to log into the platform.
 It also covers how to remove SMS and Email MFA factors.